spring-cloud/spring-cloud-stream/roadmap.md

 - [ ] We need the XML configuration from `/META-INF/spring-xd/bus/**` and `/META-INF/spring-xd/analytics` but

-  - [ ] There are no defaults for several properties in `xd.messagebus.*` so applications have to have a load of boilerplate configuration in `application.yml`
+  - [x] There are no defaults for several properties in `xd.messagebus.*` so applications have to have a load of boilerplate configuration in `application.yml`.
+Fixed by adding `@PropertySources` to the default configuration.

   - [ ] The XML is in `spring-xd-dirt` which we don't want to depend on.
 Maybe it should be in the messagebus implementation jars?